Axiom Desert House - Featured Home at Modernism Week 2019

-We worked with British Columbia Timber Frame to source our Douglas fir glulam beams—using Select Structural, the highest grade of local Douglas fir timber known for its beauty, structural integrity, and fewer and smaller knots.
+We worked with BC Timber Frame to source our Douglas fir glulam beams—using Select Structural, the highest grade of local Douglas fir timber known for its beauty, structural integrity, and fewer and smaller knots.
 Our beams are custom-tapered and surfaced with solid, edge-glued, finger-jointed, vertical grain, old-growth fir—achieving an exquisite furniture-grade beam.
-See our crew carefully placing the beams onto the prefab shell.
+See how our crew carefully placed the beams onto the prefab shell.

-Windows play an integral role in Turkel Design homes, and the Marvin Clad Ultimate Series from our Axiom Desert House partner Marvin Windows and Doors—shown here being installed on-site in Palm Springs earlier this year—creates a seamless connection between living spaces and outdoor areas, framing mountain views while letting fresh air and natural light flow throughout the home.
+Windows play an integral role in Turkel Design homes, and the Marvin Clad Ultimate Series from our Axiom Desert House partner Marvin—shown here being installed on-site in Palm Springs—creates a seamless connection between living spaces and outdoor areas, framing mountain views while letting fresh air and natural light flow throughout the home.

-With the windows from our partner Marvin Windows and Doors installed, Axiom Desert House was ready for the Ultimate Lift and Slide Doors, opening the great room, master and guest bedrooms to the courtyard.
+With the windows from our partner Marvin installed, Axiom Desert House was ready for the Ultimate Lift and Slide Doors, opening the great room, master and guest bedrooms to the courtyard.
 These stunning doors play a central role in creating a strong indoor/outdoor connection, effortlessly lifting and sliding into hidden pockets in the walls for dramatic effect—allowing natural light to fill the space.
-To learn more about our collaborative partnership with Marvin Windows and Doors, click here.
+To learn more about our collaborative partnership with Marvin, click here.

-Come on inside Axiom Desert House for a sneak peek at our kitchen, including our custom built-in cabinetry currently being manufactured in our factory.
-Shown here in walnut—one of the many finishes we offer to our clients—it will feature dovetail-box drawers and a seamless construction.
-Stay tuned to see what other products we selected to complete the kitchen, including countertops from Corian, appliances from Dacor, faucets from CEA, and counter stools from Fyrn.
+We’re taking a look back at this sneak peek into our kitchen, including our custom built-in cabinetry that was manufactured in a stabilized factory setting.
+Shown here as an option in walnut—one of the many finishes we offer to our clients—it features dovetail-box drawers and a seamless construction.
+Some other products we selected to complete the kitchen include countertops and a backsplash from Corian, appliances from Dacor, fixtures from CEA, and counter stools from Fyrn.

 Here in Palm Springs, we watched the kitchen at Axiom Desert House come to life as Dacor expertly installed stunning products from their new Modernist Collection.
-We worked closely with Dacor to ensure our custom built-in cabinetry, which we designed and manufactured, would fit seamlessly with the sleek, innovative appliances that are helping us fulfill our goal of keeping the house fossil fuel-free.
-Come see the completed space at Modernism Week this coming February—tickets to the Home Tours and opening night cocktail party available to purchase now.
+We worked closely with Dacor to ensure that our custom built-in cabinetry, which we designed and manufactured, would fit seamlessly with the sleek, innovative appliances that helped us fulfill our goal of keeping the house fossil fuel-free.

-We are working with a number of esteemed partners who play an integral role in bringing this house to life.
-They are each members of our Preferred Vendor Network, which allows us to offer their products to our clients when specifying everything from appliances and hardware to furniture and lighting fixtures.
+We worked with a number of esteemed partners who played an integral role in bringing this house to life.
+They are each members of our Preferred Vendor Network, a trusted group of vendors that we recommend to our clients when specifying products in their new homes—for everything from appliances and hardware to furniture and lighting fixtures.